-The following instructions are offered to help you complete your application correctly when applying for the NCQLP Lighting Certification Examination.
+The following instructions are offered to help you complete your application correctly when applying for the NCQLP Lighting vided.
+Use the standard two-character abbreviation, such as, TX for Certification Examination.
 Read the information provided in the Candidate Handbook before completing the application.
 Applications submitted without proper payment will be returned unprocessed.

-You must complete your application manually if you are requesting Section 20 - Special ADA Accommodation.
+Only online applications will be accepted.
+However, you must complete your application manually if you are requesting Section 20 - Special ADA Accommodation.
+The application can be accessed at ncglp.org